Essure Litigation Guide

 Bellwether Trial Date: None Yet

-What Is Essure Used For?
+What Is Essure?

-The primary benefit associated with this device was to provide permanent birth control (female sterilization) without the need for invasive surgery or general anesthesia, thus avoiding all the risks related to these procedures.
+The primary benefit associated with this contraceptive method was to provide permanent birth control (female sterilization) without the need for invasive surgery or general anesthesia, thus avoiding all the risks related to these procedures.
 It does not require a surgical incision to be implanted.
 The device is inserted through the vagina into the fallopian tubes and consists of two metal flexible coils.
 Scar tissue slowly forms around the two coils over a period of three months, blocking the tubes and preventing sperm cells from reaching the eggs.

-The Unsettling results of Essure clinical trials
+The Unsettling results of Essure’s clinical trials

 In the Essure’s pivotal clinical trial, among the 464 women who received the implant, 16 of them could not rely on it “due to expulsion, perforation, other unsatisfactory micro-insert location, or loss-to-follow-up”.
 At least 8 women had to undergo additional surgery to be sterilized again or to remove a fragmented or misplaced coil.
 In an FDA five years follow-up report, five women required had to be later hysterectomized, and that at least one patient still became pregnant.